 What Are The Steps For Treatment From Adderall Withdrawal?

 The withdrawal from Adderall is not considered lethal.
-However, long-term, chronic use of stimulants is associated with serious symptoms like that are the opposite of the initial effects experienced by the user and can include serious, persistent changes to brain functioning, social and occupational declines, as well as adverse effects on the cardiovascular and respiratory systems.
+However, long-term, chronic use of stimulants is associated with serious symptoms that are the opposite of the initial effects experienced by the user.
+They can include serious, persistent changes to brain functioning, social and occupational declines, as well as adverse effects on the cardiovascular and respiratory systems.

 - EMDR therapy

 - Group counseling

 - Relapse prevention planning